Menu

 Good to know: Grikos is small β€” a handful of tavernas and a minimarket.
 Skala is about 10 minutes by car or bus.
 The bay's shallow, warm water is ideal for children.

-Check prices for Petra Hotel on Booking.com
+Check prices for Petra Hotel & Suites on Booking.com, or compare options on Agoda.

 Practical Tips for Patmos Hotels